dallascard/scholar/README.md

 `conda install numpy scipy tensorflow pandas gensim scikit-learn`

-Alternatively, you can create a stable environment using:

-`conda create -n scholar --file requirements.txt`

-and activate it using

-`source activate scholar`

 Once the necessary packages are installed, there is no need to compile or install this repo.